placebeyondtheclouds/gpu-home-server/README.md

 > [!WARNING]
 > work in progress

-#### Debian LXC for home network services
+### Debian LXC for homelab network services

-clone an LXC with docker, down the existing stack, prune images, deploy the new stack https://github.com/placebeyondtheclouds/my-homelab-services-docker-stack
+clone an LXC with docker (use unique MAC address and ID), down the existing stack, prune images

 ```bash
 docker stop $(docker ps -a -q)